-Pressure will be higher in cold water and lower in warm water.
+Pressure will be higher in cold or high salinity waters and lower in warm or low salinity water.
 Extreme salinity or temperature conditions may result in operating pressures outside of the nominal range

+Filter Condition

-Filter Condition Alarm occurs when filters are partially clogged.
-When filters are completely clogged system shuts down and alarm sounds again
+Alarm occurs when filters are partially clogged.
+When the filters are completely clogged, the system shuts down and alarm sounds again